John Pesutto: Political career

+Pesutto's first preselection bid was for the seat of McMillan in 1994, which he lost to Russell Broadbent.
 Pesutto ran for Liberal preselection for Kooyong at the 2010 federal election but lost to Josh Frydenberg.
+Pesutto also ran for preselection in Deakin at the 2013 federal election but lost to Michael Sukkar.

-Pesutto was pre-selected to be Liberal candidate for Hawthorn after defeating John Roskam of the Institute of Public Affairs for the position.
-He was Shadow Attorney General in Matthew Guy's first shadow ministry.
+Pesutto was pre-selected as Liberal Party candidate for Hawthorn after defeating John Roskam of the Institute of Public Affairs for the position.
+He was successful at the 2014 state election.
+He was Shadow Attorney-General in Matthew Guy's first shadow ministry.
 He was defeated at the 2018 state election.
-He was a panelist on ABC on election night when he was told on live television that he lost his seat.
+He was a panelist on ABC on election night when he was told on live television that he had lost his seat to Labor's John Kennedy.

-On 14 December 2021, John Pesutto was endorsed as the Liberal Party candidate for Hawthorn at the 2022 Victorian state election.
+On 14 December 2021, John Pesutto was again endorsed as the Liberal candidate for Hawthorn at the 2022 Victorian state election.
 Pesutto won re-election in the state election on 26 November 2022 against Labor incumbent John Kennedy and teal independent challenger Melissa Lowe on a 1.7% margin.

+Opposition leader (2022–2024)

 After Liberal leader Matthew Guy announced his resignation, Pesutto announced his candidacy for Liberal leader.
 Pesutto was elected leader of the Liberal Party on 8 December 2022, winning the party room ballot by one vote against Brad Battin.

-Pesutto is considered to be a moderate Liberal.